Australia Tourist Guide

 The Sydney Opera House is but a short walk to the other side of Circular Quay at Bennelong Point.
 Over 3000 performances a year take place there and not just Opera, but Jazz, plays, dance, orchestras, movies and a lot more.

-See Map to The Sydney Opera House
+See Map to The Sydney Opera House.

-Sydney Tourist Guide
+Sydney Australia Tourist Guide

 Closest Ocean Sydney beach to the Rocks, see Bondi Beach Sydney.